5-pebbles/rect-lib/algorithms/unobstructed_subrectangles.md

 For each line, the algorithm identifies gaps between obstructions that may contain rectangles.
 Obstructions are sorted by their top position, and only those intersecting the current line are considered.

-We save a pointer to the bottom of the last obstruction, which starts at the top of the parent rectangle.
+It saves a pointer to the bottom of the last obstruction, which starts at the top of the parent rectangle.

-**As we move down through each obstruction, we:**
+**As it moves down through each obstruction, it:**
-- Check if the last obstruction's bottom is above the current obstruction's top; if it is, we have a gap.
+- Checks if the last obstruction's bottom is above the current obstruction's top; if it is, there is a gap between them.
-- Set the pointer to the minimum of its current value and the current obstruction's bottom.
+- Sets the pointer to the minimum of its current value and the current obstruction's bottom.
 This is required to handle obstructions that overlap.

 **Example of overlapping obstructions:**

 ![image](https://github.com/5-pebbles/rect-lib/blob/dev/algorithms/assets/unobstructed_subrectangles-3.svg)

-The outer obstruction is processed first; if the pointer is updated to the inner obstruction, we would find a false gap.
+The outer obstruction is processed first; if the pointer is updated to the inner obstruction, a false gap would be found.

 ### Section 3: Identifying Rectangles

 The algorithm maintains a list of active rectangles and a list of completed rectangles.

-**We process each line from left to right; here is the logic for each type:**
+**processing each line from left to right; here is the logic for each type:**

 - `Opening Lines:` For each gap, if not filled by an active rectangle, a new active rectangle is created, starting at the current line with the gap's top and bottom.